mennamamdouh/Analysis-of-Video-Games/Project Documentation/Importing the database into MySQL Server.md

-## Steps to import an existing data of a database in MySQL server using VS Code ##
+## Steps to import an existing data of a database into MySQL server using VS Code ##

 #### 1. Open the database file (.sql) in VS Code and create the database ####
   &ensp;&thinsp;&ensp;&thinsp;In my case, the .sql file contains the queries for creating only the tables of the database.
 So, I've created the database first.